exasol/public-knowledgebase/Database-Features/why-do-i-get-the-error-java-vm-cannot-find-buckets-jar.md

 Another similar kind of problem that one can face when uploading files to BucketFS is `curl`'s folder vs. file behavior.

-Imagine the goal is still to upload file `myfile.jar` to BucketFS folder `/buckets/bfsdefault/default/jars/`.
+Imagine the goal is still to upload file `ojdbc10.jar` to BucketFS folder `/buckets/bfsdefault/default/drivers/jdbc/`.

 Originally, there is no such file and folder: